 Researchers, activists and healthcare practitioners repeatedly (and with ever-increasing urgency) call on government policymakers to address the severe levels of psychological trauma from which a large percentage of our country’s population suffers.
 The desperate need for more trauma counsellors in South Africa cannot be overstated.
 Without the crucial service these trained professionals provide, there is little hope of ever turning the tide on our nation’s inherited pain and staunching its persistent damage.

 Do you think you have what it takes to be a trauma counsellor?
 If so, why not consider studying at SACAP?
-The South African College of Applied Psychology offers a range of accredited counselling courses, while graduates of SACAP’s Bachelor of Psychology Degree are able to register with the Health Professions Council of South Africa (HPCSA) as a Registered Counsellors and provide selected professional-counselling services.
-They also have the option of articulating into a Masters programme with a view to becoming a Psychologist.
+SACAP offers a range of accredited counselling courses.
+Graduates of SACAP’s Bachelor of Psychology Degree are able to register with the HPCSA as a Registered Counsellor.
+They will then be able to provide selected professional-counselling services.
+These graduates will also have the option of articulating into a Master’s programme with a view to becoming a Psychologist.
 For more information, enquire today.